Before doing anything make sure to log in using your

 As shown in the myDotNetCrasher sample app, this takes just a few lines of code.

 The initialization call requires three parameters: BugSplat database, application name and

 version.
 You supply the application name and version.

-The BugSplat database is created and selected on the Databases page.
+The BugSplat database is created on the Company page.

 Typically, you will create a new database for each major release of your product.

 BugSplatRC.dll with Visual Studio if you wish to change the banner displayed when

 Add symbolic debug information to your release build.